aaron-grau/curic/html-css/projects/aa_times/README.md

 ## Stylesheets File Structure

-Begin by familiarizing yourself with the file structure:
+Begin by familiarizing yourself with the stylesheets file structure, which will house all of our CSS code for this project.

 ```
 /app/assets/stylesheets